Christine8888/christine8888.github.io/_posts/2025-01-13-core-beliefs.markdown

 *on my life*
 - intentional "accumulation of experiences" is core to living a rich life
-- free will is the most useful cognitively dissonant abstraction
+- free will is the most useful cognitively dissonant abstraction[^1]
 - to be "interesting", creative, grounded, etc. nurture your inner world
 - intentionally go against your intuitions sometimes, just to check if you're lying to yourself

 *miscellaneous*
 - I'm a coiner and mutator of n-grams, with lifespans from ~hours to ~months

+[^1]: but I also like viewing myself, and others, as instruments through which the universe's greater aesthetic forces can flow.
+Cheesy, I know